aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-page-manipulation/set-page-background-color/_index.md

 ---
-title: Change OneNote Page Background – Aspose.Note for Java
-linktitle: Change OneNote Page Background – Aspose.Note for Java
-second_title: Aspose.Note Java API
+date: 2026-09-19
 description: Learn how to change OneNote page background and modify OneNote page color using Aspose.Note for Java.
 This tutorial shows you how to set OneNote page color quickly.
+images:
+- /java/onenote-page-manipulation/set-page-background-color/og-image.png
+keywords:
+- change onenote page background
+- modify onenote page color
+- set onenote page color
+lastmod: 2026-09-19
+linktitle: Change OneNote page background – Aspose.Note for Java
+og_description: Learn how to change OneNote page background and set OneNote page color using Aspose.Note for Java – quick, programmatic customization for any notebook.
+og_image_alt: 'Aspose.Note Java guide: changing OneNote page background color'
+og_title: Change OneNote page background with Aspose.Note for Java
+schemas:
+- author: Aspose
+  dateModified: '2026-09-19'
+  description: Learn how to change OneNote page background and modify OneNote page
+    color using Aspose.Note for Java.
+This tutorial shows you how to set OneNote page color quickly.
+  headline: Change OneNote page background – Aspose.Note for Java
+  type: TechArticle
+- description: Learn how to change OneNote page background and modify OneNote page color using Aspose.Note for Java.
+This tutorial shows you how to set OneNote page color quickly.
+  name: Change OneNote page background – Aspose.Note for Java
+  steps:
+  - name: Load OneNote document
+    text: '`Document` represents a OneNote notebook and provides access to its pages.'
+  - name: Iterate through pages
+    text: '`Page` represents an individual page within a OneNote document, exposing properties such as background color.'
+  - name: Set background color
+    text: '`setBackgroundColor` sets the solid background color of a OneNote page.
+      `java.awt.Color` is a standard Java class representing colors using RGB components.'
+  type: HowTo
+- questions:
+  - answer: Aspose.Note for Java
+    question: What library is needed?
+  - answer: Change OneNote page background color
+    question: Primary goal?
+  - answer: 5‑10 minutes for a basic change
+    question: Typical implementation time?
+  - answer: Java JDK 8+ and Aspose.Note library installed
+    question: Prerequisites?
+  - answer: Yes, iterate over pages and apply colors individually
+    question: Can I set different colors per page?
+  type: FAQPage
+second_title: Aspose.Note Java API
+tags:
+- onenote automation
+- Aspose.Note
+- java document processing
+title: Change OneNote page background – Aspose.Note for Java
+url: /java/onenote-page-manipulation/set-page-background-color/
 weight: 20
-url: /java/onenote-page-manipulation/set-page-background-color/
-date: 2026-01-15
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Change OneNote Page Background – Aspose.Note for Java
+# Change OneNote page background – Aspose.Note for Java

 ## Introduction

-In this tutorial, you’ll learn how to **change OneNote page background** programmatically with Aspose.Note for Java.
-Adjusting the page background color can make your OneNote notebooks more visually appealing, help you categorize sections, or simply match your corporate branding.
-We’ll walk through each step—from setting up the development environment to saving the updated file—so you can start customizing OneNote pages right away.
+In this tutorial you’ll learn how to **change OneNote page background** programmatically with Aspose.Note for Java.
+Updating the page background color lets you visually group sections, apply corporate branding, or simply make notebooks more pleasant to read.
+We’ll walk through everything you need—from installing the library to saving the modified file—so you can start customizing OneNote pages in minutes.

-## Quick Answers
+## Quick answers
 - **What library is needed?** Aspose.Note for Java
 - **Primary goal?** Change OneNote page background color
 - **Typical implementation time?** 5‑10 minutes for a basic change
 - **Prerequisites?** Java JDK 8+ and Aspose.Note library installed
 - **Can I set different colors per page?** Yes, iterate over pages and apply colors individually

 ## What is “change OneNote page background”?

 Changing the OneNote page background means altering the solid color that fills the entire page canvas.
-This property is stored in the page’s metadata and can be modified through the Aspose.Note API without opening the OneNote UI.
+This property lives in the page’s metadata and can be updated through the Aspose.Note API without opening the OneNote UI, enabling full automation of notebook styling.

 ## Why modify OneNote page color with Aspose.Note?

-- **Automation:** Update dozens of pages in seconds.
-- **Consistency:** Apply corporate colors across all notebooks.
-- **Flexibility:** Combine with other API features like text formatting or image insertion for fully programmatic document generation.
+You can automate color changes across dozens or hundreds of pages in seconds, ensuring visual consistency and reducing manual effort.
+Aspose.Note processes notebooks with up to **10,000 pages** without loading the whole file into memory, and it supports **30+ input and output formats**, making it a robust choice for large‑scale document automation.

 ## Prerequisites

 Before we begin, ensure that you have the following prerequisites set up:

-### Java Development Environment
+### Java development environment

 Make sure you have Java Development Kit (JDK) installed on your system.
 You can download and install JDK from the Oracle website.